When false confidence is mistaken for competence, safety is compromised

 Prior to the shift, gun ownership and training were not controversial, but considered essential.
 Shooting programs were common in American high schools as part of extracurricular activities like rifle clubs and shooting teams.
 In fact, as late as 1969 in New York City, high school students would bring their rifles on the subway or buses to school and shoot on school premises.

 Focusing on fear validates and amplifies it.
 Taking concrete action dissipates fear and builds confidence.
-This process is called “habituation” — taking small, active steps to acclimate students to shooting — proving to them that what they fear — the gun — is, in fact, manageable.
+When applied to training, this process is called “habituation” — taking small, active steps to acclimate students to shooting, proving to them that what they fear — the gun — is, in fact, manageable.

 Passive vs. active learning

 National Training Laboratories conducted research on retaining learning and produced the “Learning Pyramid.”
-What they found is that classroom lecture learning retention is the lowest of all methods — just 5% of information is retained after one week.
+What they found is that passive learning — classroom lectures or watching videos — is the least effective of all learning methods.
+Just 5% of information is retained after one week.
 Demonstrations of gun handling and shooting fundamentals may contribute to higher retention rates (possibly 20%), but these methods are still considered “passive.”

 “Active” techniques, however, ramp up retention significantly.
-Active methods prioritize the shooting and contextualize training by putting students on the range immediately, boosting retention to as much as 90%.
-Running repeated drills builds skill and enhances safety by making it relevant and urgent.
+Active methods prioritize the shooting and contextualize training by putting students on the range as soon as possible, boosting retention to as much as 90%.
 According to researchers Stephanie Kalchik and Kathleen Oertle, a contextualized approach offers “instructional strategies designed to seamlessly link the learning of foundational skills … by focusing on concrete applications in a real-life context.”
-Not only does it improve retention, it accelerates learning and enhances safety.
+Not only does it improve retention, it connects the dots making the learning relevant, accelerates skill development and enhances safety.

-Today, training for beginners could be classified as the “Leaky Bucket Method of Learning.”
+Today, most new students experience the “Leaky Bucket Method of Learning.”
 Think of the “bucket” as the student’s brain and the “leak” as how much or how little information or learning is retained from classroom lectures.
-As much as 90% of the information shared in a class is lost within one week — a massive leak.
+Today’s training has a massive leak.

 The research shows that passive learning — the central component of traditional introductory pistol training — is ineffective.
 If it’s ineffective, why isn’t the training being challenged?
 There are several reasons.

 The objective of most training is to check a box.
-Classes are predominantly focused on safety to meet basic licensing requirements Basic participation is rewarded and the classes satisfy legal obligations.
+Classes are predominantly focused on safety to meet basic licensing requirements, without any meaningful evaluation of shooting skill.
+Compliance is rewarded and classes satisfy legal obligations.

 Disrupting the status quo

-Students learn best when they are hands-on, actually doing the thing, not listening to lectures, watching videos or using training aids.
-A dynamic learning model is a collaborative approach that employs contextualized application of skills with real-time coaching.
+In my experience, students learn best when they are hands-on, actually doing the thing, not trapped in a classroom listening to lectures or watching videos.
+A dynamic learning model is a collaborative approach based on contextualized application of skills and real-time coaching.
+Here are four things to consider:

 Get out of the classroom and get on the range.
-The “explain, demo, imitate, practice” method engages students in the learning process.
-Applying new skills immediately on the range helps students to contextualize learnings.
+Applying new skills immediately on the range helps students to contextualize learnings and adds immediacy and relevancy to training.
+Use the “explain, demo, imitate, practice” method engages students in the learning process.
 Start with a brief explanation of your drill, demo it, allow the student to practice it dry, then run it live.
-Provide instruction and coaching.
 Students need quality reps to build muscle memory and skill.
-At the end of the drill, debrief and talk about what was happening and what was learned.

 Prioritize what matters most.
 Students most often want to know how to operate a pistol safely for defensive utility.
-Understand how much is realistic and what is most critical to cover in the first class.
+Understand what is most critical to cover in the first class.
 That will probably mean focusing on shooting efficiently, with accuracy, under pressure.
-If training outdoors, include engaging multiple targets and movement.
-Exercises should begin simple and build in complexity, integrating key skills.
-When students are engaged in the process they are then able to assimilate safety concepts, shooting techniques and gun handling much more naturally and efficiently.
+If training outdoors, include targets transitions and movement.
+Exercises should begin simple and increase in complexity as skills develop.
+In this process students will assimilate safety concepts, shooting techniques and gun handling naturally and efficiently.

 Encourage competitive shooting.
 Competitive shooting is an excellent training tool.
 It pressure tests skills and exposes weaknesses, giving students insight into where they need to put in the practice.
 It forces students out of the static range mindset and out of their comfort zone where complacency can set in.
 And it provides them with purpose and direction to train defensive skills like target transitions, movement, accuracy and speed.